-Ceftriaxone can be administered by intravenous infusion over at least 30 minutes (preferred route) or by slow intravenous injection over 5 minutes.
+Ceftriaxone can be administered by intravenous infusion over at least 30 minutes (preferred route) or by slow intravenous injection over 5 minutes, or by deep intramuscular injection.
 Intravenous intermittent injection should be given over 5 minutes preferably in larger veins.
 Intravenous doses of 50 mg/kg or more in infants and children up to 12 years of age should be given by infusion.
 In neonates, intravenous doses should be given over 60 minutes to reduce the potential risk of bilirubin encephalopathy (see section 4.3 and 4.4).
+Intramuscular injections should be injected well within the bulk of a relatively large muscle and not more than 1 g should be injected at one site.
 Intramuscular administration should be considered when the intravenous route is not possible or less appropriate for the patient.
 For doses greater than 2 g intravenous administration should be used.